 We support several different classes of interactive use, to allow code development, debugging, job monitoring or post-processing.

 Most simply, one can run programs straightforwardly on the command line of a login node.
 This is frequently sufficient for the purposes of compilation and job preparation.
-Note that provided you have an X server on your local machine, and you enable X-forwarding in your SSH connection (e.g. the -X or -Y options to ssh, see Connecting to HPCS systems), than X-windows applications launched on a login node should display on your screen (but NB, never try to use xhost to make this work).
+Note that provided you have an X server on your local machine, and you enable X-forwarding in your SSH connection (e.g. the -X or -Y options to ssh, see Connecting to HPCS systems), then X-windows applications launched on a login node should display on your screen (but NB, never try to use xhost to make this work).

-The login nodes are similar in terms of hardware to the cluster compute nodes, except that some (login-west* and login-gfx*) do not have Infiniband cards.
+The login nodes are similar in terms of hardware to the cluster compute nodes, except that some (login-gfx*) do not have Infiniband cards.
 It is possible nevertheless to run small MPI jobs on the login nodes for testing purposes using shared memory.
 However, the login nodes are finite, shared resources and any such use must respect other users.
 In particular, parallel jobs must be short (i.e. minutes), use no more than four cores and 8GB of memory each, and should be niced (prefixed with nice -19) so as not to impact interactive responsiveness.
 The login nodes are not to be used to run production workload outside the batch queueing system.
 Note that interactive use of compute nodes is available as described below - antisocial monopolisation of a login node will probably receive harsh treatment from the system administrators.

-The progress of any batch job started through PBS can be monitored simply by logging in (using ssh) to any of the compute nodes assigned to the job (use e.g. checkjob to see which these are).
+The progress of any batch job started through the scheduler can be monitored simply by logging in (using ssh) to any of the compute nodes assigned to the job (use e.g. squeue to see which these are).
 For example, the UNIX command top will immediately show whether there are active job processes, and what percentage of a CPU core each such process is managing to use; low percentages usually suggest a problem.
 Also from top one can verify the amount of memory per node that the job actually demands (see also the free command); exhausting the node memory will at minimum cause the node to start writing memory pages to swap (thus causing immediate and drastic performance degradation) and could at worst bring down the node.

 The following limitations apply to compute node access: